daveajones/Frontier/FrontierData/FrontierData/Value/README.md

 In this new Swift version there is no boxing.
 A `bool` is a `bool` — but, since it’s been extended to conform to the `Value` protocol, you can get its `valueType` and you can easily coerce it to another value.

 This gives us the best of all worlds: you can pass around `Value` types, but they’re not boxed, and you can easily do coercions.

+## Rules for coercions

+Some of the rules were figured out by reading the original code, and some were figured out by just testing original Frontier running on 10.6.8.
+See the unit tests.